mguerin017/Personal-Project-1/README.md

 ### Goals

 -   Complete the Unity Interactive Tutorials
--   Complete additiona tutorials to gain a firm understanding of the program
+-   Complete additional tutorials to gain a firm understanding of the program
 -   Create a simple game in Unity

 ### Boundaries / Scope